kalle07/parsing/README.md

 # parsing / pdf parser
 with a nice old style GUI -> have FUN !!!<br>
 update: 08/26 <b>PDF_Parser-by-Kalle07-v8a</b><br>
 Check the PDF before converting it to text: go to any page, ideally one at the beginning and one at the end, select the text with the mouse and copy it into an editor (can you see what you copied?)... if that doesn't work, this parser won't work and neither will any other simple program!
-To do this, you must remove the copy protection, or the page is just an image and you must use OCR first.<br>
+To do this, you must remove the copy protection, or the page is just an image and you must use OCR first.<br><br>

-	PDF to TXT Converter — Layout Focus & Table/JSON & Media Extraction
-	Refactored class-based architecture with multiprocessing support

-	This is a REFACTOR version (modular, maintainable, parallel-ready)

 • The generated TXT file has the same name as the PDF file.<br>
 • The TXT file and a media folder with images/drawings are created in the same directory.<br>